-Headlined by cryptocurrencies (e.g. Bitcoin) and blockchain, digital assets are quickly becoming a major investable asset class.
-Cryptocurrencies alone have a collective market capitalization of $2.1 trillion—nearly equal to the amount of all U.S. dollars in circulation1.
+Headlined by cryptocurrencies and blockchain, digital assets are quickly becoming a major investable asset class.
+Cryptocurrencies alone have a collective market capitalization of $2.1 trillion — nearly equal to the amount of all U.S. dollars in circulation.
 So, it’s not surprising that many investors are exploring the value that digital assets may add to their portfolios.

-In this webinar, Invesco and ETF Trends will discuss the topic of digital assets, including cryptocurrencies like Bitcoin and blockchain technology, and answer your questions on this new asset class.
+In the upcoming webcast, Digital Assets 101: What Crypto Means for Portfolios, Rene Reyna, head of thematic and specialty product strategy ETFs and indexed strategies, Invesco, will discuss the topic of digital assets, including cryptocurrencies like bitcoin and blockchain technology, and answer your questions on this new asset class.

 Investors who are interested in gaining exposure to the digital assets market have a number of options to choose from, such as the recently launched Invesco Alerian Galaxy Crypto Economy ETF (SATO) and the Invesco Alerian Galaxy Blockchain Users and Decentralized Commerce ETF (BLKC).